 - Decline in physical function due to increased muscle tone, decreased muscle mass and increased muscle adiposity

-- Altered sleep patterns in the elderly: early morning awakening, later sleep onset, decreased REM, and decreased slow-wave sleep
+- Altered sleep patterns in older adults: early morning awakening, later sleep onset, decreased REM, and decreased slow-wave sleep

 - In most cases, no clinically significant impairment in social or occupational functioning